 They make a fantastic everyday family meal with macaroni and cheese.
 Or serve them with French fries or roasted potatoes and steamed peas or broccoli.
 Cucumbers with sour cream and dill is an excellent choice; dill and cucumbers both go well with salmon.

-- In a large heavy skillet or saute pan over low heat, melt 2 tablespoons of butter.
+In a large heavy skillet or sauté pan over low heat, melt 2 tablespoons of butter.
 When the butter is hot, add the salmon patties.
 Fry patties slowly on one side until browned.
 Add the remaining butter, turn the patties, and fry them until browned on the other side.
+Serve and enjoy!

-- If you're cooking the salmon patties in batches, preheat the oven to 200 F. Put the salmon patties on a rack in a baking pan and place it in the preheated oven while you cook subsequent batches.
+- If you are cooking the salmon patties in batches, preheat the oven to 200 F. Put the salmon patties on a rack in a baking pan and place it in the preheated oven while you cook subsequent batches.

 - Substitute finely crushed saltines or Ritz crackers for the fine, dry breadcrumbs.